Well, twenty minute of it at least.

 The footage was in three main sections.
 There was the opening and title sequence of the film, Dr. Manhattan's origin and history and the jail break.
 If you've read the book, you know exactly what I'm talking about.

 The next sequence they showed was Dr Manhattan's origin and History.
 This segment is essentially Chapter four in the book and is one of the moments I was looking forward to the most.
 It wasn't till after and I went back and looked at the book that I realised how much they left out of this sequence, because it covered it all perfectly.
 It's done int the exact same style as it is written in the book.
 It starts with Manhattan, on Mars, looking at an old photo of him before the accident and a girl named Janey Slater.
 He starts going back through his history that led him to the point.
 It covers all of it.
-The job at Gilla Flats, meeting Janey, Wally weaver - who has been merged with the character of Dr Glass I noticed - The accident, him recreating himself, being with Janey, becoming a Superhero and a crime fighter which includes a scene of the Doc taking care of some gangster type in an extraordinarily gruesome way - I don't want to ruin it for you.
-It moves forward to Doc ending the hostilities in Vietnam and America winning that war, meeting The Comedian, meeting the other heroes, meeting the new Silk Spectre, Janey walking out on him - you name it.
-If it was in Chapter four of the book, it was in this sequence.
-This was obviously an early render, because a lot of the effects weren't completed.
-Doc looks great though.
-They seemed to have done him really well.

 The last bit was the shortest.
 It was the Jail break.
 Once again, huge moment in the film.
 It starts with Nite Owl 2 and Silk Specter 2 in the Owl ship, having just had sex.
 Watchmen was the first book to really make mention of the Kinky Connotations of Superheroes.
 I mean let's face it.
 Superheroes are essentially people who dress up in Kink suits and dominate lesser people.
 Anyhow, Nite Owl and Silk Spectre break into the jail while there is a riot going on.
 They have to make their way through a sea of crims in order to find Rorschach.
 This features a fight scene that reminds you very much of some of the battle scenes in 300, with the whole sped up, slowed down styling.
 Once again, it works.
 They finally track down Rorschach, who has rather conveniently managed to get his costume and mask back.
 He's chasing an old Crime boss named Big Figure, who is a midget.
 Rorschach has just cornered him in the men's room when Owl and Silk find him.
 This was the only time we got to see Rorschach's mask effect, and it wasn't finished.
 At least I hope it wasn't finished.
 Owl and Silk wait some what patiently while they believe Rorschach is visiting the loo.
 He comes out and they walk off, followed by a great moment that is taken straight from the Graphic Novel.